honestjs/honest/src/registries/README.md

 2. **Register components appropriately** - Use the correct level (global, controller, handler) for components
 3. **Leverage route queries** - Use route registry methods for filtering and analysis
 4. **Maintain consistency** - Ensure metadata is consistent across the application
-5. **Use path scoping** - Apply components only where needed for better performance
+5. **Document routes** - Use route information for API documentation generation
-6. **Document routes** - Use route information for API documentation generation
+6. **Use type safety** - Leverage ComponentTypeMap for type-safe component registration

 ## Framework Integration